digital-blueprint/handbook/docs/frameworks/frontend/layout-switcher.md

 ## Icons

 In digital blueprint frontends you can also change icons.
 (E.g. if you have your own icon set or want to change specific icons).

+## Accessibility

+- Uses semantic HTML (ul, li, a) for better accessibility.
+- All interactive elements are keyboard and screen-reader friendly.
+- Dropdown closes on outside click.

+## Dependencies
+- lit
+- @dbp-toolkit/common for:
+ - ScopedElementsMixin
+ - LangMixin
+ - AdapterLitElement